xyflow/xyflow/packages/svelte/README.md

     custom: CustomNode
   };

-  // We are using writables for the nodes to sync them easily.
+  // We are using writables for the nodes and edges to sync them easily.
 When a user drags a node for example, Svelte Flow updates its position.
   // This also makes it easier to update nodes in user land. const nodes = writable([
     {